Greece & Italy

 Smithsonian Student Travel | Greece & Italy

 Dive into the fascinating ancient civilizations of Greece and Italy—and their vibrant modern cultures—on a high school summer program from the Greek islands to the heart of Rome.
 Travel to sun-drenched seaside villages and tranquil farms and explore bustling cities and ancient temples, discovering the legacy of the Greek and Roman empires.
-Watch history come alive in five locations—Athens, Crete, Santorini, Naples, and Rome—each steeped in myth and and graced with stunning scenery and evocative sites.
+Watch history come alive in five locations—Athens, Crete, Naxos, Naples, and Rome—each steeped in myth and and graced with stunning scenery and evocative sites.
 Contemplate Homer’s Iliad and Odyssey; climb the steps of the Athens Acropolis, and follow the influence of ancient Greece into Italy, where the Roman Empire furthered the evolution of Western civilization.
 Experience how history and the present coexist in Rome, where Renaissance architecture and Roman ruins are integrated in a dynamic modern city.

 Students completing grades: 8–12

-Tuition: $8,690 + airfare
+Tuition: $8,990 + airfare

-Typical Group: 20–24 students + 3 leaders
+Typical Group: 18–21 students + 2–3 leaders

 Three students smiling on greece and italy program